rociogirardini/rociogirardini/README.md

 <p><img align="right" src="https://user-images.githubusercontent.com/94999063/183117672-a04e418d-9fe1-4cfa-a80c-b5eefe492f52.png" alt="rg-avatar" /></p>

-- 🌱 I’m currently learning more about Web Development and other programming languages, such as Node.js
+- 🌱 I’m currently learning more about Web Development and other programming languages, such as Kotlin.

 - 📫 How to reach me **rogirardini@gmail.com**